-The odds for the 2021 Three-Point Contest aren't yet available.
-However, as soon as they are we will be sure to update this page - be sure to check back with us as often as possible to get the latest markets.
-This page was last updated on August 6, 2020:
+The odds for the 2022 Three-Point Contest aren't yet available.
+Be sure to check back with us as often as possible to get the latest markets.
+This page was last updated on March 10, 2021:

 Each of the five positions on the court has a rack with five balls; four are traditional orange Spalding balls worth one point, and one is a red, white and blue ABA ball, nicknamed the money ball, worth two points.
 In 2014, they added a rack of only money balls, in any of the five spots, chosen by the player.

 In the 2020 Three-Point Contest, two sponsored Mountain Dew shots were placed on each side of the top of the key for three points apiece.
 This actually prolonged the time from one minute to 70 seconds and raised the maximum score to 40.

 In the first round, all ten players get a chance to score as many points as possible, then the players with the top three best scores move on to the finals.
 The final round is played in the same format, and in the case of a tie, there are extra rounds of 30 seconds to determine a winner.

 Each year, NBA Three-point Shootout odds are released, and sports bettors take advantage of betting on their favorite player to win the shootout.
 There aren’t many betting options for the three-point contest, but it’s fun to bet on nonetheless!

 Another important event of the NBA All-Star Weekend is the Slam Dunk Contest.

 How to Bet on NBA Three-Point Contest Odds

 Since there are few betting options available for the three-point contest, we can safely say that this betting guide will be quick and painless.
 There is one main set of NBA 3-point Contest futures available, that lists each participant and their odds to win the Three-point shootout.